 - What’s missing?

-The workshops will give the partnering councils the opportunity to go through the stages of the model and consider how they would adopt and implement the approach in the context of their council with the support of 100% Digital Leeds.
-They will also be working through the stages with the mutual support of other councils in a similar position.
+The workshops gave the partnering councils the opportunity to go through the stages of the model and consider how they would adopt and implement the approach in the context of their council with the support of 100% Digital Leeds.